The application window is OPEN!

 Proposal Development Resources

-During the proposal development process for this the Convergence Research Seed Funding Program, the Office of Research encourages teams to schedule a consultation with the UCl-based, Team Scholarship Acceleration Lab (TSAL).
+During the proposal development process for this Research Seed Funding Program, the Office of Research encourages teams to schedule a consultation with the UCl-based, Team Scholarship Acceleration Lab (TSAL).
 TSAL will work with teams on developing a strategic plan for their research (including developing and aligning goals), team communication and on creating team scholarship management plans.
 To schedule a consultation, please contact Dr. Maritza Salazar Campo at, firstname.lastname@example.org.

 A review committee, composed of faculty members representing a wide range of disciplines, including representatives from the Academic Senate Council on Research, Computing and Libraries (CORCL), and key Office of Research (OR) staff members, will review the applications and provide a ranked list to the Vice Chancellor for Research (VCR).
-The VCR and his Senior Managers team will then bring teams ranked high on this list for a 1-hour meeting to further discuss the aims of the research team, the grant programs it intends to target, and how it plans to utilize seed funding resources, if funded.
+The VCR and his Senior Managers team will then bring in teams ranked high on this list for a 1-hour meeting to further discuss the aims of the research team, the grant programs it intends to target, and how it plans to utilize seed funding resources, if funded.

 Oversight and Reporting for Award Recipients

 A brief report will be requested after year 1, and a final report detailing the work accomplished through the Research Seed Funding Program is to be submitted within 3 months of the completion of the award period.
 This report should include a financial report indicating the use of the awarded funds, and information on the proposal(s) submitted, or planned for submission, including the targeted call/FOA/RFA/RFP (titles and program number), and their submittal due date(s).